 “A public man … ought to receive at all times, those who have occasion to approach him.”

 Because Renault would not leave and because she became insistent that she needed to see Robespierre, a guard was called.
 He conducted a search and supposedly discovered she was carrying two small knives.
 Although the knives were hardly large enough to kill anyone, it was decided she had intended to murder Robespierre and was taken before the Committee of Public Safety where she was asked to explain herself.
 Eventually, the committee learned her name and that she was the one of seven children and the daughter of a paper maker, who was a royalist supporter.
+As to her looks it was reported:

 Having been condemned to death, along with her family, Renault’s eyes supposedly filled with tears when she discovered that she would be sharing her misfortune with her family.
 However, she soon regained her composure and a sense of serenity supposedly fell over her.
 She and her family were then conducted to the guillotine wearing red shifts because the shifts indicated “the bloody nature of their imputed crime.”
+As Cécile-Aimée Renault approached the guillotine, it was noted:

 “[While] occupied in the march … to the scaffold, [Renault] … never betrayed one symptom of fear.
 She was even seen to smile more than once.
 On reaching the place of execution, she descended from the cart with firmness, and embracing her father and her aunt, exhorted them to die with constancy.
 When it was her turn to mount the scaffold, she ascended cheerfully, and even seemed eager to bow her head beneath the axe.”